trymeka/agent/README.md

 ## Approach

-We adopted a lot of lessons from experimentation and publicly available research.
-Some of the most important lessons we learned that are packed into this agent:
+Meka is created from lessons learned from experimentation and publicly available research.
+Our fundamental philosophy in creating this agent is to think like how humans would, from vision to tools to memory.
+Here are some of the most important learnings:

 - **Vision-first Approach**: Captures complex websites more effectively than approaches that use DOM-based navigation or identification.
 The best vision models today with good visual grounding
 - **VM Controls Over Browser Layer**: Provides better handling of system-level elements and alerts.